littlerobots/flutter-native-state/README.md

 ## Restoring navigation state
 Restoring the page state is one part of the equation, but when the app is restarted, by default it will start with the default route, which is probably not what you want.
-The plugin provides the `SavedStateNavigationObserver` that will save the route to the `SavedState` automatically.
+The plugin provides the `SavedStateRouteObserver` that will save the route to the `SavedState` automatically.
 The saved route can then be retrieved using `restoreRoute(SavedState)` static method. *Important note:* for this to work you need to setup your routes in such a way that the `Navigator` will restore them when you [set the `initialRoute` property](https://api.flutter.dev/flutter/widgets/Navigator/initialRoute.html).